chetanbg1/cbg-aws/README.md

 Computing - involves processing and managing information using computers, such as running application, storaing and retrieving data , performing calculations

-Platform - is a foundation or environment that supports teh development and operations, includes tools, frameworks, service
+Platform - is a foundation or environment that supports the development and operations, includes tools, frameworks, service

 AWS -Amazon Web Services -
  a big collection of computer servers and services that connected to internet and hosted by Amazon